 Wednesday I had an appointment at La Embajada de Alemania in San Jose.

-… And for some strange reason, all my normal keyboard functions, like auto-correct, umlauts & accents and such, wont work today.
+… And for some strange reason, all my normal keyboard functions, like auto-correct, umlauts & accents and such, won’t work today.
 Bummer.
 I can’t spell in four languages, this is going to make me look like an idiot …

 Riding a bus is so fabulous here that I can’t stop myself from boring you yet again in excruciating detail about the whole process.
 To make it a smidgen more entertaining, I’ve added several images to enhance your Costa Rican travel experience during the one hour, mas o menos, ride from Atenas to San Jose.
 Fasten your seatbelt!
 Oops, there aren’t any …

 I was in the first-row window seat, a prime position to truly observe the action.
-From Atenas the road serpentines down to Rio Grande, where you hang a left to continue in an easterly direction through El Valle Central.
+From Atenas the road serpentines down to the town of Rio Grande, where you hang a left to continue in an easterly direction through El Valle Central.
 Often there are opportunities to catch breathtaking glimpses of gorges and volcanoes.

 Or of beautiful parks and estates.

-Whereas this is a most important specimen of worker, without whom this country would be choked to death in jungle green within hours.
-This is un trabajador tipico y omnipresente, the ever-present weed-whacker wrangler.
+Este es un trabajador típico y omnipresente, one of the ever-present weed-whacker wranglers.
 During our green (wet) season, the whole country is trimmed, shaped and subdued by an army of weed-whacking guys.
 The countryside and our gardens, for that matter, are too steep to allow self-propelled machinery.

-Growing organically makes for better crops, mejores cosechas.
+Grown organically makes for better crops, mejores cosechas.

 The legendary ‘Pan-American Highway’, which stretches for nearly 30 000 miles from Prudhoe Bay, Alaska to Ushuaia, Argentina.
 More or less anyway, one has to disregard the Darien Gap and a few other missing road surfaces here and there.

-The bus stops right next to the departure terminal, which makes it easy for travelers, who don’t want to leave their cars in long term parking.
-When I tell you that this small country also has almost 40 domestic airports, you understand the difficulty in negotiating our mountainous surface infrastructure, or the lack thereof, outside the fully developed, heavily populated, stretch of Central Valley between San Jose and the Pacific Coast.
+The bus stops right next to the departure terminal, which makes it easy for travelers, who don’t want to leave their cars in long-term parking.
+When I tell you that this small country also has almost 40 domestic airports, it might illustrate the difficulty in negotiating our mountainous surface infrastructure, or the lack thereof, outside the fully developed, heavily populated, stretch of Central Valley between San Jose and the Pacific Coast.

 And here finally are the outskirts of the city!
 For a while we can even use a dedicated bus lane, zipping past the always have traffic.
 I’m not going all the way into downtown, though, because the Embassy is located in Barrio La Sabana.